 Reading Covariance As Causation

 Covariance only describes how variables vary together.
-It does not explain why they vary together.
+It does not explain why.

 Need help with a problem?